 Right now, I’m trying to keep all genetically modified foods out of my house.
 This means mostly eating organic food.

 Soy is one of the crops most likely to be genetically modified.
-This is why we use a GMO-free soy sauce substitute, which we also get at Vitacost.

 Does Glyphosate Cause Cancer?